- Explore Lake Taupo Map

 Escape the city rat-race with a winter weekend retreat to Taupo, the North Island of New Zealand's ultimate ski and snow resort town.

 It's 3pm and you are slumping hard on what can only be described as the dullest day of all time in the office.
 It's one of those truly miserable winter days where it's never even really got bright.
-Rain has been falling on and off all day meaning that even running out for a coffee and treat is out of the question unless you really want to rock a full blown 70's afro for the rest of the day.
+Rain has been pouring all day meaning that even running out for a coffee and treat is out of the question (unless you really want to rock a full blown 70's afro for the rest of the day).

 But then you get a message.
 The snow report is looking good this weekend.
 The road trip to Great Lake Taupo and the finest ski field in New Zealand, Mt Ruapehu, is on!
 And so begins the winter weekend to beat all winter weekends.

-Grab your ski gear, casual clothes, dressy clothes, underclothes, hairdryer, hair straightener, one of those giant 60's hairdresser machines that you put your whole entire noggin in, your favourite lamp, the kitchen sink, a full size replica of a steam engine - bring it all mate!
-If it fits in the car, on the car, in the trailer or within the replica steam engine your towing; it's coming.
+Grab your ski gear, casual clothes, dressy clothes, underclothes, hairdryer, hair straightener, one of those giant 1960's hairdresser machines that you put your whole entire noggin in, your favourite lamp, the kitchen sink, a full size replica of a steam engine - bring it all mate!
+If it fits in the car, on the car, in the trailer or within the replica steam engine you're towing; it's coming.
+That's the beauty of a North Island ski trip - no need to worry about squeezing everything into suitcase.

 Enjoy the leisurely drive out of the city.
 Feel free to scoff at the other grey-faced, office dwellers as you cruise passed.
 It only takes a few hours to get to Great Lake Taupo and once you’re out of the city limits only the odd tractor, horse-trailer or rebellious sheep is going to slow you down.

-You arrive refreshed, revitalized and ready for action in Great Lake Taupo and check into your accommodation.
+You arrive refreshed, revitalized and ready for action in Great Taupo and check into your accommodation.
 There are heap of options - hotel, motel or holiday inn (Say what?
-Ok, there's no holiday inns... but pretty flash backpackers doesn't fit as well with SugarHill Gang beats).
+Ok, there are no Holiday Inns... but pretty flash backpackers doesn't fit as well with SugarHill Gang beats).

 Drop off the steam engine, get your number ones on and get ready to hit the town.
 There are heaps of great restaurants and bars in Taupo.
-Classy locals favourites on a Friday night include Vine Eatery and Plateau.
+Classy local favourites on a Friday night include Vine Eatery and Plateau.
 Feeling a little bit loose?
 Kick on at Pitch Bar or Finn MacCuhals - both have live music on the weekends.
-Element Bar is the place to go to mingle with the younger and traveller crowd.

 Don't worry about setting the alarm clock - it's the weekend mate!
-After lie-in, head to one of the many delicious cafes in Taupo.
-The Storehouse has excellent coffee and breakfast delights, all served from a hipsters-dream renovated warehouse.
-For the health conscious, BodyFuel serves fresh, organic, gluten, sugar-free and incredibly delicious meals.
+After a lie-in, head to one of the many delicious cafes in Taupo.
+The Storehouse has excellent coffee and breakfast delights, all served from a hipster-dream renovated warehouse.
+For the health-conscious, BodyFuel serves fresh, organic, gluten, sugar-free and incredibly delicious meals.
+Or take your time exploring the fresh produce and treasures at the Taupo Saturday Market.

-With almond latte in hand, take a stroll to the Mount Ruapehu Snow Depot.
-From here you can hire gear, buy lift passes, organise a lesson and hop on the Mountain Shuttle bus to the Whakapapa Ski Area and Happy Valley Snow Park.
-The Mountain Shuttleallows you to relax, chill out and enjoy the stunning drive around Lake Taupo and through the Tongariro National Park to the ski field.
+With almond latte in hand, take a stroll to the Mt Ruapehu Snow Depot.
+From here you can hire gear, buy lift passes, organise a lesson and hop on the shuttle bus to Whakapapa Ski Area and Happy Valley.
+The shuttle bus allows you to relax, chill out and enjoy the stunning drive around Lake Taupo and through the Tongariro National Park to the ski field.

 Whakapapa Ski Area is the largest commercial ski area in New Zealand with heaps of runs for beginners, intermediate and advanced skiers and snowboarders.
-If you're new to snow, Happy Valley Snow Park is the place for you.
-It's a dedicated beginners area with a separate area purely for snow play - tobogganing, snow ball fights and building snowmen.
+If you're new to snow, Happy Valley is the place for you.
+It's a dedicated beginners area where you can safely learn to ski, tobogganing, have a snow ball fight or build a snowman.
 Inhale that fresh mountain air and get amongst it.

 Have a tipple over a meal in the Knoll Ridge Cafe, New Zealand's highest cafe with award winning architecture, a fully licensed bar and a tasty food menu.
 You'll get stunning views across the North Island of New Zealand's Central Plateau from the sunny deck.
 Inside, you'll find floor to ceiling windows framing The Pinnacles.
 After you've had your fill of snowy fun, it's time to hop back on the mountain shuttle to Taupo.